-- We have formalized our internal control documentation and strengthened supervisory reviews by our management; and - We have added full-time and contract accounting personnel, and segregated duties amongst accounting personnel.
+- · We have formalized our internal control documentation and strengthened supervisory reviews by our management; and - We have added full-time and contract accounting personnel, and segregated duties amongst accounting personnel.

 As a public company, we are required to maintain internal control over financial reporting and to report any material weaknesses in such internal controls.
 Section 404 of the Sarbanes-Oxley Act of 2002 (Section 404) requires that we evaluate and determine the effectiveness of our internal control over financial reporting and provide a management report on internal control over financial reporting.
 We are not required to provide such management report until our annual report for our fiscal year ending December 31, 2022.
 The Sarbanes-Oxley Act also requires that our management report on internal control over financial reporting be attested to by our independent registered public accounting firm, to the extent we are no longer an "emerging growth company," as defined in the JOBS Act, and are not a non-accelerated filer.
-We do not expect our independent registered public accounting firm to attest to our management report on internal control over financial reports and the second public accounting firm to attest to our management report on internal control over financial reporting for so long as we are an emerging growth company.
+We do not expect our independent registered public accounting firm to attest to our management report on internal control over financial reporting for so long as we are an emerging growth company.